Configure LLM Judges

 inside your evaluation criteria.

 Let’s evaluate the relevance of answer to the question, classifying into “relevant”, “irrelevant” and “partially” relevant.
-To define the evaluation template, we include the placeholder in our template:
+To define the evaluation template, we include the question placeholder in our template:

 Note that we set include_score